mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 ## globbing

-Referring to a group of files with an abbreviation, such as "\*" for all of the files in a directory.\
+Referring to a group of files with an abbreviation, such as "*" for all of the files in a directory.

 ## GNOME

-A desktop, set of libraries, and application suite for X.\
+A desktop, set of libraries, and application suite for X.

 ## GNU

-Recursive acronym for GNU\'s Not Unix.
-It is the Free Software Foundation project to create a freely-licensed replacement for the proprietary Unix operating system.\
+Recursive acronym for GNU's Not Unix.
+It is the Free Software Foundation project to create a freely-licensed replacement for the proprietary Unix operating system.

 ## GNU/Linux